HonkingGoose/git-gosling/docs/getting_help.md

 ## Use `git status`

 Remember to use `git status` whenever you're stuck or unsure what to do next.
-Usually Git will offer some advice to get going again, or undo things.
+Usually Git will offer some advice to get going again, or tell you how to undo things.

 ## Git's built-in manual